kiorpesc/CS1622-Project3/README.txt

         $ ./compile.sh <MiniJava source file> <destination file name> -O1

-    See the Notes section for information about the optimization implemented.
+    See the OPTIMIZATION section for information about the optimization implemented.

-NOTES:
+MILESTONES:
     We completed the following Milestones:
         Milestone 1
         Milestone 2